isaacnmm/pestpolicy-hugo2XX/content/posts/does-coconut-oil-kill-fleas/index.md

 Further, coconut oil is
 [safe for humans](https://www.nytimes.com/2018/08/21/well/eat/coconut-oil-good-bad-health.html)
 , and hence it won't harm your kids who might find themselves playing with the cats or dogs when you've flea-treated the animals.
-## Choosing the Right Coconut Oil? -�Does Coconut Oil Kill Fleas?
+## Choosing the Right Coconut Oil? -Does Coconut Oil Kill Fleas?
 It's very important that you choose coconut oil that's both effective and safe for use in treating the fleas in your home, yards, or on your pets.
 Therefore, always check the product stickers and labels to determine if it's organic coconut oil, extra-virgin, and unrefined - these are the type of oils you should select since they're natural and pure.
 So, here are the coconut oils brands that I recommend you use for the flee treatment process.